S26-Distributed-Capstone/DistributedSecretsVault/docs/components.md

 - Validate and persist proposed secret creations
 - Validate and persist secret updates as new versions
 - Maintain a clear distinction between secret existence and secret updates
-- Persist multiple versions of a secret’s value
+- Persist multiple versions of its parts of a secret
 - Record validity intervals for each secret version
-- Replicate secret state to peer vault instances
+- Shard secret pieces to peer vault instances
 - Serve retrieval and history requests based on authoritative state
-- Encrypt secret values at rest using envelope encryption
-- Remain correct under partial failure
+- Remain available under partial failure (within range of accepted Shamir's recovery threshold)
 - Recover state on restart

 All secret state is fully replicated across vault nodes.
 There is no key partitioning or rebalancing.